carlosperate/docker-qemu-rpi-os/dev-docs.md

 docker push ghcr.io/carlosperate/dockerpi-vm:VERSION
 ```

-### `launch_vm.py` script
+### `benchmark_vm.py` script

 This is a very simple script that launches the dockerpi vm fork image
-pointing to a .img file, runs a couple of commands, and closes it.
+pointing to a .img file (with autologin enabled), runs a couple of benchmarks,

-It can be used to time how long it takes and compare different vm
+and closes it.

-configurations.
+It can be used to compare performance of different vm configurations.

 Dependencies:
 - Docker